agentbreeder

 - agentbreeder deploy agents/support-agent/agent.yaml --target cloud-run

-Run the Platform with Docker Compose
+Run the platform with Docker Compose

-# Standalone — pre-built images, no repo clone needed
+# Standalone — no repo clone

 curl -O https://raw.githubusercontent.com/agentbreeder/agentbreeder/main/deploy/docker-compose.standalone.yml